fluse/react-scroll-bound/README.md

 # react-scroll-bound

-prevent scrolling on parent element if list reach end or start Brings a better control for user and increase use experience.
+Prevent scrolling on parent element if list reached end or start.

+Brings a better control for user and increase use experience.

 **[Watch Demo](https://fluse.github.io/react-scroll-bound/)**